Documentation / Short Interest

 Example: XYZ Squeeze Entry

-XYZ has 22% short interest and 5.2 days to cover, indicating significant short positioning that will be difficult to unwind quickly.
+XYZ has 22% short interest and 5.2 days to cover, significant short positioning that will be difficult to unwind quickly.
 The stock has dropped from $45 to $38 over 10 days in a steady downtrend.
-On Day 11, a Volatility Box LONG signal appears at $38.50 entry with 78 conviction, indicating technical reversal setup.
+On Day 11, a Volatility Box LONG signal appears at $38.50 entry with 78 conviction, indicating a technical reversal setup.

 Metric Value